JaguatiricaVoadora/JaguatiricaVoadora/README.md

-The World Wide Web kills people.
+Love the World wide web